$p$-Brownian motion and the $p$-Laplacian: Introduction

 i.e. the push forward or image measure of $\mathbb{P}$ under the map $X^y:\Omega\to C([0,\9),\rrd)$ (= all continuous paths in $\rrd$).
-Then, if $p=2$, $P_y$, $y\in\rrd$, form a Markov process in the sense of e.g. \cite{8a}, \cite{16a}, \cite{39a}, also called {\it Brownian motion}, which is uniquely determined by $u^y(t,\cdot),$ $y\in\rrd$, $t>0$.
-And in this paper we prove that $P_y$, $y\in\rrd$, form a nonlinear Markov process in the sense of McKean \cite{35a}, which is uniquely determined by $w^y(t,\cdot),$ $y\in\rrd$, $t>0$ and \eqref{e1.15},\eqref{e1.16}.
-In contrast to the results of Sections \ref{s2}--\ref{s4}, which hold for all $d\ge1$, $p>2$, for this part, i.e. Key Step 3, we need $d\ge2$, $p>2\(1+\frac1d\)$.
+Then, if $p=2$, $P_y$, $y\in\rrd$, form a Markov process in the sense of e.g. \cite{8a}, \cite{16a}, \cite{39a}, also called {\it Brownian motion}, which is uniquely determined by $u^y(t,x),$ $y\in\rrd$, $t>0$.
+And in this paper we prove that $P_y$, $y\in\rrd$, form a nonlinear Markov process in the sense of McKean \cite{35a}, which is uniquely determined by $w^y(t,x),$ $y\in\rrd$, $t>0$ and \eqref{e1.15}--\eqref{e1.16}.
+In contrast to the results of Sections \ref{s2}--\ref{s4}, which hold for all $d\ge1$, $p>2$, for this part, i.e. Key Step 3, we need $d\ge2$, $p>2$.
 By analogy, we call this nonlinear Markov process {\it$p$-Brownian motion}.

 The fact that the probability measures $P_y$, $y\in\rrd$, in \eqref{e1.19} form a nonlinear Markov process is of fundamental importance, since it pins down their interrelation and is the analogue on path space to the flow property of the fundamental solutions to the parabolic $p$-Laplace equation on state space (see \eqref{e5.1'} below).
-The proof of this fact is quite involved, because the diffusion coefficient in front of the noise in \eqref{e1.15} with $w^y$ replacing $u$ is very degenerate (see \eqref{e4.4} below).
-One of the proof's main ingredients is Theorem \ref{t5.10} below.
-It uses very heavily the explicit form of the Barenblatt solution $w^y$ in \eqref{e1.18} and of the coefficients $|\nabla w^y(t,x)|^{p-2}$ and $\nabla(|\nabla w^y(t,x)|^{p-2})$ in \eqref{e1.13'} with $u=w^y$, see \eqref{e4.4} and \eqref{e4.4a} below.
+The proof of this fact is quite involved and one of its main ingredients is Theorem \ref{t5.10} below.
+It uses very heavily the explicit form of the Barenblatt solution $w^y$ in \eqref{e1.18} and of the coefficients $|\nabla w^y(t,x)|^{p-2}$ and $\nabla(|\nabla w^y(t,x)|^{p-2})$ in \eqref{e1.13'} with $u=w^y$.
 This completes Key Step 3.

 All these three Key Steps are implemented in detail in the main text of the paper, including stating or recalling all required definitions and notions.

 We would also like to make a remark concerning the above quoted references.
 The literature about the $p$-Laplacian, Markov processes, nonlinear potential theory, Fokker--Planck equations and McKean--Vlasov equations is so huge that it is impossible to give credit to it in an appropriate way in this paper.
 Therefore, above we tried to make a reasonably sized selection which is very probably not at all optimal.
 But this was necessary, in regard to the length of this paper.
 Nevertheless, we would like to comment on one more reference, namely \cite{26a}, to avoid confusion.
 We point out that the notion of nonlinear Markov processes therein is different from McKean's, and hence from ours in this paper, since it is defined there as a family of linear Markov processes.
 We refer to \cite{26a} for details.